-The overall timing market represents over a \$7.7 billion opportunity as of 2018 and is expected to grow to approximately \$10.1 billion by 2024, representing a cumulative average growth rate, or CAGR, of 4%.
-Dedalus Consulting estimates that oscillators and standalone resonators represent approximately \$3.8 billion and \$2.9 billion total addressable markets, respectively, as of 2018.
+The overall timing market represents over a \$7.7 billion opportunity as of 2018.
+Dedalus Consulting estimates that oscillators and standalone resonators represent approximately \$3.8 billion and \$2.9 billion total addressable markets, respectively.
 Based on our internal estimates, we believe clock ICs represent an approximate \$1.0 billion total addressable market.
-As a subset of the broader timing market, the market for MEMS oscillators is projected to grow from \$0.1 billion in 2018 to \$0.6 billion by 2024, representing a CAGR of 35.2%, according to Yole Développement.
+As a subset of the broader timing market, the market for MEMS oscillators is projected to grow from \$0.1 billion in 2017 to \$2.2 billion by 2023, representing a cumulative average growth rate, or CAGR, of 58%, according to Yole Développement.